bonben/academic-kickstart/content/author/admin/_index.md

 Mathieu Léonardon teaches electronics in Bordeaux INP engineering school.
 His research at the IMS Laboratory in Bordeaux concerns hardware and software implementations of signal processing algorithms.

-His PhD thesis focused on the implementation of Polar Codes decoders.
-He proposed the fastest software implementation of the Adaptive SC List decoding algorithm.
+His PhD thesis focused on the implementation of polar codes decoders.
+He proposed the fastest software implementation of the Adaptive SC List decoding algorithm to date.
 The second main theme was the proposal of flexible ASIP architectures specialized in polar decoding.